Revolutionizing Hip Dysplasia Treatment in Dogs

 Key Benefits:

-• Bilateral Application possible in a single surgery
+• Bilateral treatment option: Both hips can be treated in a single

 Image 1